A guide to the biggest mistakes when moving to Spain, and some tips on how to avoid them.

 - Main industries: Tourism, Automotive, Energy, Textile Manufacturing

 There are over 170 financial institutions to choose from in Spain, split into bancos (private banks) and cajas (state owned).
 Cajas are often much more ethical in their investments, including funding local social projects, and are often locally based with just a few branches.
 Major bancos with branches across the country include Santander, Banco de Sabadell and Banco Popular.
 There is usually an annual fee of up to €30 for a current account and additional fees for debit cards and saving accounts.
 You will need your Numero Identificación de Extranjeros to open your account, as well as your passport, proof of employment (or unemployment) and a proof of address.
-Once you have opened your Spanish account, register with Wise in order to transfer money between your American and Spanish accounts without having to pay hefty bank fees.
+Once you have opened your Spanish account, register with Wise in order to transfer money between your UK and Spanish accounts without having to pay hefty bank fees.

 Spain’s unemployment rate is high - a jaw-dropping 22.7% as of April 2015.
 Competition for the available jobs is fierce, and if you don’t speak passable Spanish you will find it very difficult to get work outside of seasonal tourist jobs, or teaching English.
 Industries that are experiencing shortages of qualified people include engineering, IT, and medicine.
 Personal networks are incredibly important in Spain, with many jobs not advertised and filled instead by word of mouth and referrals from existing employees.
 Get involved in your expat community, and in any professional networks that exist in your area, and make sure people are aware that you are actively job-hunting.

 The big property crash in 2007 means there is a surplus of accommodation in all but the most popular areas, so finding a place to live is not usually a big problem.
 Expats moving to the cities will find that rent can take up quite a large proportion of their income, especially in the centre of Barcelona or Madrid, but the standard of apartments in Spain is generally very good.
 If you are retiring to Spain then you might be considering buying a property rather than renting, and as prices have still not picked up much beyond the 2007 levels this can be a bargain.
-However, care must be taken to ensure that everything is above board - there have been nightmare stories of expats being sold illegal properties.
+However, care must be taken to ensure that everything is above board - there have been nightmare stories of Brits being sold illegal properties.
 Make sure you engage the services of a bilingual and reputable agent to walk you through the paperwork.

 The Spanish school system gives you the choice of sending children to state school, private school or colegios concertados.
 These are semi-private and generally offer better facilities than the state schools but with less of a price tag than going fully private.
 International schools are also a popular option with expats, with lessons taught in both English and Spanish.
-The Telegraph has a comprehensive list of British-style schools that offer GCSEs and A-Levels in Spain, if you're just planning a move of a few years.
+The Telegraph has a comprehensive list of British-style schools that offer GCSEs and A-Levels in Spain, if you are just planning a move of a few years.

 Although the healthcare budget in Spain has been cut over the last few years due to austerity measures, it is still offers a good standard of care.
 Expats who are resident in Spain are entitled to free (or low-cost: some treatments are only covered 75%) healthcare through the Sistema Nacional de Salud (public healthcare system), as long as you have a social security number.
 Many expats, especially retirees, choose to go down the route of private healthcare, as it is still affordable and offers a greater choice of options.
 If you think you will be using this regularly however, taking out insurance will be cheaper than paying the extra each time.